 Europe's Challenging Neighbourhood

 Course Code MO-HMVT24-ECN

 Year 3

 Semester 2

 Credits 15 ECTS

 Module Manager Dr. Vasilis Karakasis, v.karakasis@hhs.nl

 Entry Requirements None

 Method Lecture/ Seminar

 Assessment Assignment and Risk Assessment

 Course Material Will be provided online on Brightspace

 Course Outline Students will explore how the recent outbreak of war in Europe opened the EU's Pandora's box of uncertainties in the field of human security as well as the promotion of democracy & protection of human rights.
 Uncovering the risks will be done by engaging with members of think-tanks, members of the foreign affairs committees from political parties both in Brussels as well as in the EU capitals, diplomats from the European External Action Service as well as from the diplomatic corps of the EU member states.
 The course will introduce students to the main approaches and institutions to decipher questions on human security in Europe and its neighbourhood.
-We then proceed introducing and applying various models of foreign policy decision-making as well as risk assessment models.
+We then proceed introducing

+and applying various models of foreign policy decision-making as well as risk assessment models.
 Students will familiarise themselves with Q-methodology, which is tailor-made to put the viewpoints of the abovementioned experts to the forefront of the analysis.
-Students will delve into the specifics of the European

-Neighbourhood Policy, the key actors, the policies pursued and their effectiveness.
+Students will delve into the specifics of the European Neighbourhood Policy, the key actors, the policies pursued and their effectiveness.
 In addition, students will get guest lecturers by experts (public and private sectors) in the field of human security and the protection of democracy and human rights.
 Using as a starting point the European Commission's Strategic Foresight, our students develop the skills to conduct in-depth risk analysis for EU foreign policy think-tanks, providing practical insights and recommendations to address these complex challenges, prepare to navigate the intricacies of international affairs and become a strategic thinker in a rapidly evolving world.

-- Students conduct risks analysis for assignment providers - Students will gain insights from various disciplines (foreign policy analysis and crisis management) and industries/fields (human security & promotion of democracy - Students map the stakeholders involved in the ecosystem of European Neighbourhood Policy, from local to national and European level - Students meet practitioners and experts from various professional areas (members of think-tanks, policy-entrepreneurs in foreign policy, diplomats, representatives of European organizations and foreign affairs committees) for statement collection & ranking (see Q-methodology - Students collect and analyse data (see Q-methodology) via guest lectures and desk research on risks in the fields of human security, democracy and protection of human rights - Students visualize their findings via graphs/pie/charts and present these orally using a factsheet/poster
+Learning Outcomes Students conduct risks analysis for assignment providers Students will gain insights from various disciplines (foreign policy analysis and crisis management) and industries/fields (human security & promotion of democracy Students map the stakeholders involved in the ecosystem of European Neighbourhood Policy, from local to national and European level Students meet practitioners and experts from various professional areas (members of think-tanks, policy-entrepreneurs in foreign policy, diplomats, representatives of European organizations and foreign affairs committees) for statement collection & ranking (see Q-methodology) via guest lectures and desk research on risks in the fields of human security, democracy and protection of human rights

+• Students visualize their findings via graphs/pie/charts and present these orally using a factsheet/poster

 Human Rights in Europe

 Course Code ES-KHRINEU-23

 Year 2

 Semester 2

 Credits 5 ECTS

 Module Manager Isabel Düsterhöft (i.k.dusterhoft@hhs.nl) Maarten van Munster (m.vanmunster@hhs.nl)

 Entry Requirements None

 Method Recorded online lectures and live seminars.

 Assessment Formative assessment throughout the course (Q&A, pitch).
 The final summative assessment is a group advocacy portfolio consisting of a problem and solution analysis, as well as a road map.

 Course Material Will be provided on Brightspace

 Course Outline This module is divided into three parts.
 The first part will introduce students to the European system of human rights protection (EU and Council of Europe).
 In part two, five specific human rights topics are introduced: freedom of expression, privacy protection, refugee protection, children's rights and the right to clean and healthy environment.
-In the last part of the module, students will develop an advocacy pitch and portfolio for an NGO.
-They are asked to focus on a major European city in which they wish to effect change and will work on identifying key issues, solutions and a feasible road map.
+In the last part of the module, students